greg-raven/Uncommon-Sense/_posts/2014-07-11-secure-the-border-once-and-for-all.md

 ---
-title: 'Secure the border once and for all'
+title: "Secure the border once and for all"
 layout: post
 categories:
 - immigration